Overview

 Phones

 Public phones are now disappearing in Ecuador, but the use of mobile phones is widespread.
-You will need a GSM (Global System for Mobiles) phone activited for global roaming if you bring your own phone, but the charges per minute can be high.
-The best option is to buy a prepaid SIM card in one of Ecuador's main cellphone networks.
-Another option is to buy an activated phone with pre-paid minutes on it at a local store or major airport.
-Ecuador's main cellphone companies are Porta, Movistar, and Alegro.
+You will need a GSM (Global System for Mobiles) phone activated for global roaming if you bring your own phone, but the charges per minute can be high.
+The best option is to buy a prepaid SIM card from one of Ecuador's main cellphone networks.
+Another option is to buy an activated phone with prepaid minutes at a local store or major airport.
+Ecuador's main cellphone companies are Porta, Movistar, and Claro.

 Internet